Doctor of Architecture in the United States

-Doctor of Architecture (D Arch) is a title accorded to students who have completed a degree program accredited by the National Architectural Accrediting Board.
-The only university currently offering a Doctor of Architecture degree in the USA is the University of Hawaii at Manoa.
+In the United States, a Doctor of Architecture (D.Arch.) is a professional doctorate conferred upon the completion of an architectural doctoral program accredited by the National Architectural Accrediting Board (NAAB).
+The only university currently offering a Doctor of Architecture degree program in the United States is the University of Hawaiʻi at Mānoa.

 Background

 Most state registration boards in the United States require a degree from an accredited professional degree program as a prerequisite for licensure.
-The National Architectural Accrediting Board, the sole agency authorized to accredit U.S. professional degree programs in architecture, recognizes three types of degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.
+The National Architectural Accrediting Board, the sole agency authorized to accredit United States professional degree programs in architecture, recognizes three types of degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.
 Doctor of Architecture and Master of Architecture degree programs may consist of a pre-professional undergraduate degree and a professional graduate degree that, when earned sequentially, constitute an accredited professional education.
 However, the pre-professional degree is not, by itself, recognized as an accredited degree.

+Active accreditation

-The only university in the United States offering a Doctor of Architecture degree is the University of Hawaii at Manoa.
-The Doctorate of Architecture was first accredited by the NAAB in 1999.
-Admission to the University of Hawaii program is open to students who have completed high school, transfer students who have completed some college-level work, and students who have completed Baccalaureate or advanced degrees.
+The only university in the United States offering a Doctor of Architecture degree program is the University of Hawaiʻi at Mānoa.
+The university's Doctorate of Architecture degree program was first accredited by the NAAB in 1999.
+Admission to the program is open to students who have completed high school, transfer students who have completed some college-level work, and students who have completed undergraduate or advanced degrees.
 Completion of the degree requires 120 undergraduate credits and 90 graduate credits.